 The day of surgery represents the beginning of your pet's steady, comfortable return to a pain free lifestyle.
 Find answers to the variety of questions you may have when preparing for your dog's surgery.

-3. What time should I arrive the day of surgery?
-Some patients may have a consultation on the morning of surgery and others will have had a previous consult with surgery being scheduled for an upcoming day.
+3. What time should I arrive on the day of surgery?
+Some patients may have a consultation on the morning of surgery and others will have had a previous consultation with surgery being scheduled for an upcoming day.
 Regardless, the exact time for arrival will be discussed when your appointment is made.
 It is important that all patients arrive at their appointed time, so we can prepare your pet for anesthesia and surgery.
-During the morning hours, between 7:15 am and 10:00 am, we get all of our ducks in a row (no pun intended).
+During the morning hours, between 7:15 am and 10:00 am, we get all our ducks in a row (no pun intended).
 Blood work is run and/or reviewed, IV catheters are placed, pre-medications are calculated and administered, etc. Even if a patient is going into surgery at 3:00 pm, we require their presence in the morning hours.

 6. When will my pet’s post -surgery care be reviewed?
 A full set of detailed, written discharge instructions will be reviewed with you prior to leaving the hospital.
-The review takes 10-20 minutes and a specific time of discharge will be determined on the day of surgery.
-Most discharges are between 2:00 pm and 5:00 pm.
+The review takes 10-20 minutes, and a specific time of discharge will be determined on the day of surgery.
+Most discharges are between 2:00 pm and 6:00 pm.

 9. How long will I need to stay home with my pet?
 This depends on your comfort level.
 Some pets will prefer you to be home, but most will be doing quite well by the following morning and are pretty much back to normal (except for limping) within 48 hours of surgery.
 Dogs are remarkably resilient and may surprise you just how agile they are soon after surgery.

 10. Will I need to plan for post-surgical appointments?
 Yes, most cases require post-surgical X-rays.
 You can schedule X-rays with your primary veterinarian or our doctors.
 Some cases also require suture or staple removal ten to fourteen days after surgery.
 At the time of your pet’s discharge, we will go over the estimated cost for this.

 11. Will my pet have trouble walking on slick floors at home?
 At first your pet might.
 Restricting your pet’s run of the whole house and using rug runners on slick floors may help.
-You’ll probably find the sling we send home with you will be useful during the first few days.
+You’ll probably find the sling we sent home with you will be useful during the first few days.

 12. Can my pet be left alone with other animals?
 It is best to separate your healing pet from other pets when unsupervised.
-Allowing them to be together may encourage romping or your other pets to disrupt the surgery site (i.e. licking).
+Allowing them to be together may encourage romping or your other pets to disrupt the surgery site (i.e., licking).

 13. How do I keep my pet quiet if he or she wants to be active?
 Again, thinking about confining your pet to a small room or kennel is a good idea.
 Some people use baby gates to block off access to other areas, creating a limited, but comfortable space.
 There are medications available to help calm your pet if needed.
 Please let us know when we are admitting your pet if you would like some of these medications to go home.

 15. Will I need to keep my pet indoors during the healing phase?
 Pets should only be outside on a leash during the healing period, which is two to three months depending on the procedure.
 In most cases, we recommend and encourage several five-minute daily leashed walks after the first week and increasing by five minutes each week thereafter.
 It is important to keep the surgical site clean, so make sure your pet doesn’t roll around in the dirt, as most dogs love to do.
-Avoid bathing your pet for two weeks following surgery.
+Avoid bathing your pet for 3 weeks following surgery.